Tropical cyclone effects by region: Arabian Peninsula

 The Arabian Peninsula is a peninsula between the Red Sea, the Arabian Sea, and the Persian Gulf.
 Although tropical cyclones often form in the southeastern Arabian Sea, most storms tend to dissipate before reaching the Arabian Peninsula due to cooler waters or dry air from the Arabian desert.
 Despite that, there have been occasionally intense tropical cyclones to affect the peninsula.
-Cyclone Gonu in June 2007 made landfall in extreme eastern Oman near Ras al Hadd with winds of 150 km/h, making it the strongest tropical cyclone on record to strike the Arabian Peninsula.
+Cyclone Gonu in June 2007 made landfall in extreme eastern Oman near Ras al Hadd with winds of 150 km/h.
 Gonu killed 50 people and caused US$4.2 billion in damage in Oman, making it the worst natural disaster on record in the country.
 In June 1977, a cyclone struck eastern Oman and killed at least 105 people; it was considered Oman's worst natural disaster of the 20th century.

 In 1996, a tropical storm that struck Oman produced the worst flooding in record in neighboring Yemen, as well as the heaviest rainfall in 70 years.
 The floods killed 338 people, and damaged structures built 2,000 years by the Roman Empire.
 In November 2015, Cyclone Chapala became the first recorded storm to make landfall in Yemen as a very severe cyclonic storm – the equivalent of a hurricane – when it struck Ar Riyan with winds of 120 km/h.
 Just days later, Cyclone Megh followed a similar path and struck southeastern Yemen.
 Collectively, Megh and Chapala killed 26 people and injured 78 in Yemen.